X1nzhe/NEU-INFO6250-Web-Dev/final/README.md

 * GET /api/v1/carts: Get the cart for the user.
 * PUT /api/v1/carts/:id: Add an item to the cart for the user.
 * PATCH /api/v1/carts/:id: Change an item's quantity in the cart for the user.
+* DELETE /api/v1/carts/:id: Delete an item in the cart for the user.
 #### Orders
-* GET /api/v1/orders: Get all orders for the user.
+* GET /api/v1/orders: Get all orders of users (admin only).
 * POST /api/v1/orders: Make a new order for the user.
 * DELETE /api/v1/orders/:id: Delete an order (admin only).